SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.4.md

 > [!NOTE]
 > It is also possible to specify a filter context in which both system name and system type are combined.
 To do so, use the following syntax:
+>
+> *FilterContext=SystemName=X;SystemType=Y*
+>
-> *FilterContext=SystemName=X;SystemType=Y*<br> If you specify a filter context like the one above, the shape will be linked to the alarms of which the “System Name” is set to “X” and “System Type” is set to “Y”.
+> If you specify a filter context like the one above, the shape will be linked to the alarms of which the “System Name” is set to “X” and “System Type” is set to “Y”.

 #### DataMiner Cube - Data Display: Row filter will now be shown when opening the alarm template, trend template or information template for a particular parameter table row \[ID_32555\]